Exercise and Breast Cancer: Benefits and Guidelines

 Fatigue is one of the most common side effects experienced by breast cancer patients.
 Regular exercise has been shown to alleviate fatigue and increase energy levels.
 Engaging in physical activity stimulates the release of endorphins, which are natural mood-boosting chemicals, and improves overall well-being.
 Even low-intensity exercises, such as walking or gentle yoga, can help combat fatigue and increase vitality.

-See also The Role of Oncoplastic Surgery in Breast Cancer Treatment
+See also The Latest Advances in Breast Cancer Research

 It is important for breast cancer patients to listen to their bodies and rest when needed.
 Finding a balance between rest and exercise is crucial for effectively managing fatigue.